Stumble/sqlc/GUIDE.md

 orders/query.sql:45:1: relation "users" does not exist
 ```

-Another example is the `revenues.sql` schema.
-This table is a materialized view
+Another example is the `revenues` table schema.
+It is a materialized view

 ```sql
 CREATE MATERIALIZED VIEW IF NOT EXISTS by_book_revenues AS